ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 highly automated tests of each and every component, feature, branch, and infrastructure service.
 Where automation is not practical and/or not provided for, manual test instructions should be provided.

-The principal use of the staging branch is to provide for execution of tests.
+The principal use of the dev branch is to provide for execution of tests.
 Bugs discovered during testing should be registered in the ïssues storage mechanism of the software repository.
 All bugs are classified into the following categories: